nckslvrmn/public_ip/README.md

 curl http://example.com?format=json
 ```

-otherwise, for plaintext response, no url parameter is needed.
+Otherwise, for plaintext response, no url parameter is needed.